OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 ![Project rolling infrastructure](rolling-deployment-infrastructure.png)

-This includes a _shared_ load balancer and this time two application servers in each environment connecting into the MySQL database as before.
+This includes a *shared* load balancer, and this time two application servers in each environment, connecting into the MySQL database as before.

 :::warning
 **gcloud CLI and authorization**